andkret/Cookbook/sections/03-AdvancedSkills.md

 On the other side: If you really need big data tools they will save your ass :)

-## Platform and Pipeline Design Basics
+## 81 Platform and Pipeline Design Questions
 Many people ask: "How do you select the platform, tools and design the pipelines?"
 The options seem infinite.
 Technology however should never dictate the decisions.